JakeSteam/blog-personal/_posts/2023-06-06-analysing-netflix-viewing-history.md

 The "Content breakdown" table is a couple of thousand rows long, and lists every single show / film watched on my Netflix account.

-This was by far the hardest part of this spreadsheet to write a formula for, and it's amazing how many awkward TV show names break any code.
+This was by far the hardest part of this spreadsheet to write a formula for (see ["finding unique substrings"](#finding-unique-substrings)), and it's amazing how many awkward TV show names break any code.
 For example, the show "3%" is formatted as `0.03` and...
 I've given up fixing it!
 All other shows / films seem OK, let me know if any others seem broken.

 [![](/assets/images/2023/netflix-content-thumbnail.png)](/assets/images/2023/netflix-content.png)